 Some of the common causes of rollovers include:

-- Wet roads, which make it easier to roll over at high speeds or during risky maneuvers.
+• Wet roads make it easier to roll over at high speeds or during risky maneuvers.

 Insurance Companies Make the Car Accident Claims Process Difficult